MarkMMutunga/dynamic-to-do-list-js/README.md

 3. **Input Validation**: The app will alert you if you try to add an empty task

+4. **Automatic Saving**: Tasks are automatically saved to your browser's Local Storage

+5. **Persistence**: Your tasks will remain even after closing the browser or refreshing the page

 ## Technical Implementation

 ### DOM Manipulation Techniques Used